Step by step guide on how to lay block paving on your driveway and which block paving tools and safety equipment you will require

-How To Lay Block Paving
+How To Install a Block Paving Manhole Cover

 Photos from 3 different jobs are used to show the close up detail of each stage